ankicommunity/anki-sync-server-rs/README.md

 ankisyncctl.exe user -a xiaoshiyilang iampass
 ```

-more subcommand see help `ankisyncctl.exe -h`
+more subcommand see help `ankisyncd.exe -h`

-### ENV VAR Override
-currently var `ANKISYNCD_ROOT`,as server working dir where
-cover server data(collections),database(auth,session) and config file `Settings.toml`,is supported.
-if /home/ankiserver is set as working dir,cmd would be `export ANKISYNCD_ROOT=/home/ankiserver` on linux,
-default value would be current directory relavent to executable path.

 ### TODO